 The Operator QA module is a tool supporting the organization in implementing Quality Assurance methods – also Six Sigma.
 The implementation of Six Sigma initiatives focuses on the continuous improvement of the manufacturing process, consisting in monitoring and continuous control in order to prevent and eliminate the production of defects.
 Operator QA is an integrated Operator suite module that collects, monitors and synchronizes different Quality actions across the company.

 Thanks to this, the use of Operator QA together with Six Sigma gives the possibility of continuous implementation of the production process with a reduction in costs.

-Operator Quality Intelligence provides you with a single view of the quality data.
-You can prioritize efforts to continuously enhance the quality of the products, processes and overall operations.
-Quality intelligence help you to identify, investigate and address key quality issues, such as excessive scrap levels, poor supplier performance, product non-conformance or manufacturing process variability.
+Operator Quality Intelligence provides you with a single view of the quality process outcome data.
+You can prioritize efforts to continuously enhance the quality of the products, processes, and overall operations.
+You can simultaneously monitor multiple implemented improvements i.e. evaluate Six Sigma procedures.
+Immediately determine that the performance objective identified in the previous phase is well implemented and that the designed improvements are sustainable.
+Quality intelligence helps you to identify, investigate and address key quality issues, such as excessive scrap levels, poor supplier performance, product non-conformance or manufacturing process variability.